Land claims overview

 This agreement helps better position Bigstone and the new Peerless Trout First Nation to create new business opportunities, build a skilled workforce, and partner with resource developers for greater economic development.

-To connect with the Aboriginal Consultation Office, please access:
+To connect with the Aboriginal Consultation Office, please contact the office near you: